 To view a climate chart - Click here

 Q: What medicines should I take with me?

-We would advise that you take medicines to treat dehydration, small ailments, stomach upsets, insect bites and cuts, along with mosquito repellent and sun tan creams, as such items are expensive and not always available in The Gambia.
+Any prescribed medication should be carried in your hand luggage with a Drs prescription.
+We would advise that you take medicines to treat dehydration, small ailments, stomach upsets, insect bites and cuts, along with mosquito repellent and sun tan creams, as such items can be expensive and not always available in The Gambia.
 A practice which should be avoided in any hot climate is drinking very cold drinks straight after coming out of the hot sun as this can cause stomach upsets.
 Bottled water can be bought in most hotels and supermarkets at a reasonable price.
-A Department of Health leaflet (Ref T7.1) "Health Advice to Travellers" is available from your GP, Travel Agent or can be downloaded from www.dh.gov.uk.
+A Department of Health leaflet (Ref T7.1) "Health Advice to Travellers" is available from your GP, Travel Agent or online.

 Q: What happens if there is a delay?

 Occasionally, despite the best efforts of all concerned, flights are delayed for reasons beyond our personal control.
 If a long delay occurs, we will always do our best to provide a snack or meal when appropriate and in the case of an overnight delay, suitable accommodation.
 If we are made aware of a potential delay we will do our very best to advise you, again this is another reason why you must reconfirm your flight.

 Please note that the choice of accommodation for flight delays is made by the airline and is not part of your original package holiday.

 Q: How do I voice my feedback on my holiday?

 To assist us to improve our service and ensure standards are maintained, we will be most grateful if you would take the time to complete our questionnaire in resort and return it to our resort staff prior to your departure.
 We will also donate £10 to the Gambia Experience Schools Project for every 100 questionnaires received.
 Your details will also be entered into a prize draw for a chance to win a holiday to The Gambia by completing the questionnaire.